clytle374/Open-T12-Soldering-Station/README.md

 ![Alt text](pictures/BoardConnections.png?raw=true "BoardConnections, Configuration")

-A limited run will be available soon on Tindie.
+A limited run will is available on Tindie.